JetBrains/amper/docs/src/cli/index.md

 !!! note

-    The first time you run the Amper script, it will take some time to download the Amper CLI distribution.
+    The first time you run the Kargo script, it will take some time to download the Kargo CLI distribution.
     Subsequent runs will be faster, as the downloaded files will be cached locally.

     The `./amper update` call that is part of the above installation command will actually do this first run for you.

-## Exploring Amper commands
+## Exploring Kargo commands

 The root `./amper` command and all subcommands support the `-h` (or `--help`) option to explore what is possible: